cmkobel/CompareM2/README.md

 It works by calling an alias that invokes the activation of a conda environment and subsequently calls a snakemake pipeline on the fasta-files in the current working directory of your terminal.

-It is a joint project between Department of Clinical Microbiology Odense at Odense Universityhospital, and Department of Clinical Microbiology Skejby, at Aarhus Universityhospital.

 Assemblycomparator performs a palette of analyses on your genomes, and compares them.
 The main results from these analyses are summarized in a html-report that can be easily distributed.

 ## Usage